webcreative24/cryptomus-magento2/README.md

  - Make the module available in a composer repository for example:
  -
  - Install the module composer by running `composer require magebrains/cryptomus-magento2`
- - enable the module by running `php bin/magento module:enable MageBrains_Cryptomus`
+ - enable the module by running `php bin/magento module:enable Cryptomus_Payment`
  - apply database updates by running `php bin/magento setup:upgrade`\*
  - Flush the cache by running `php bin/magento cache:flush`